lopezmontes/GenoMus/specs/GenoMus_specifications.md

   - **"species"**: basic event parameter structure.
   - **"version"**: version number of the catalogue.
   - **"updated"**: date of last update.
+  - ...
 - **"outputType"**: all functions for genotype generation, grouped according to their output type.
 - **"functionIndex"**: all function for genotype generation,
-### Indexing a new function in the GenoMus function catalogue
+### Indexing a function in the GenoMus function catalogue
 Functions must be included into the JSON GenoMus catalogue following this format:
 ```
 {